MRC-Epid/qc_diagnostics/README.md

 *  Pampro Python module installed ([https://gitlab.mrc-epid.cam.ac.uk/PATT/pampro](url))
 *  Batch-processing capacity (Recommended)

+Also, the process currently only supports AX3 or GENEActiv monitor output in the form of either .cwa or .bin binary files.

 ### Downloading and preparing the environment
 There are two options available for downloading the code, depending on whether you wish to use Git.
 Option 1 requires Git to be installed in your environment ([https://git-scm.com/](url)).
 1. EITHER use the command line to navigate to your desired folder location and execute the following command: